frmokoena/TaxMatters/README.md

 ## The Client Project (`Tax.Matters.Client`)

-This provides services for integration.
-The web project uses the services to integrate with the api.
-The api can also reuse the services to integrate with 3rd party services.
+Services for integration are provided here.
+The web project uses the services for integration with the API.
+The services are client-independent.
+The API can also reuse the services for integration with third-party services. _**The DRY principle**_ - Maintain in one place and deploy everywhere.

 ## The Domain Project (Tax.Matters.Domain)

 This houses the domain entities and models.

-There is also an `Audit Log` model that gets populated with logs of the actions on domain models, i.e Add, Modify, Delete actions.

 ## The Infrastructure Project